 8. Grapefruit and Statins

-Grapefruit is a nutritious fruit, but when consumed alongside certain statins, it can increase their potency, meaning too much of the drug is absorbed into the bloodstream.
+Grapefruit is a nutritious fruit, but when consumed alongside certain cholesterol lowering medications it can increase the potency of statins, meaning too much of the drug is absorbed into the bloodstream.
 In particular, atorvastatin, lovastatin, and simavastatin should not be taken with grapefruit juice to avoid adverse reactions.

 9. Lavender and Sedative Drugs

 A popular herb in aromatherapy, lavender is known for its ability to relieve stress.
 However, because of its anti-anxiety properties, it should not be administered to those who are taking sedative drugs.
-These include chloral hydrate, barbiturates, and CNS depressants, all of which may be prescribed to treat insomnia or anxiety.
+These include chloral hydrate, barbiturates, and other central nervous system (CNS) depressants, all of which may be prescribed to treat insomnia or anxiety.

 10. Lemon Balm and CNS Depressants

-Lemon balm is often suggested to those suffering from insomnia, as it boasts calmative properties.
-However, it is important not to consume the herb - especially as a supplement, which is likely to contain high concentrations of its active compounds - if you are already taking prescribed sedative medication, such as CNS depressants.
+Lemon balm is often suggested to those suffering from insomnia due to its calmative properties.
+However, it is important not to consume the herb - especially as a supplement, which is likely to contain high concentrations of active compounds - if you are already taking prescribed sedative medication, such as CNS depressants.

 Herbal supplements may be natural, but they are not innocuous.
 Remember to seek the advice of a healthcare professional before taking herbs in therapeutic doses.

 Most of the time, herbal supplements can be a great complement to a balanced diet and help keep the body healthy and functioning well.
-However, it is only fairly recently that scientists have investigated the potential effects that herbal supplementation can have on prescribed medication, and it has been discovered that sometimes the results can be dangerous or even life-threatening.
+However, it is only fairly recently that scientists have revelead the potentially dangerous effects that herbal supplementation can have on prescribed medications.
 If you are taking prescribed drugs for pre-existing conditions, it is important to discuss taking herbal supplements with your doctor before doing so.